chroniclingnovelty/Corpus-Documentation/_pages/1584_Brug_Weyd.md

 ## Notes

-['<div data-schema-version="8"><p>“<strong>Willem Weijdts</strong> (c.
+“ **Willem Weijdts** (c.
 1545–after 1618) was a tailor in Bruges.
 He had worked for some time in Spain before settling and marrying in Bruges.
 Apart from his diary he also left genealogical notes, a travel account, and some poetry.
 His account was published as Guillaume Weydts, Chronique Flamande, 1571–1584, ed. Émile Varenbergh (Ghent, 1869); some additional material can be found in R. Willemyns, ‘Een teruggevonden handschrift van de 16 de-eeuwse Brugse kroniekschrijver en “poeet” Willem Weydts’, Verslagen en mededelingen van de koninklijke Vlaamse academie voor taal- en letterkunde, new series (1969), 1–41.
-The text is very immediate and lively, and gives a good insight into the confusion and anger caused by the political and religious developments, especially during the Calvinist republic.”&lt;su&gt;1&lt;/sup&gt;</p>\n<p>[1] Judith Pollmann, <em>Catholic identity and the Revolt of the Netherlands, 1520-1635</em> (Oxford 2011), 206.</p>\n</div>']
+The text is very immediate and lively, and gives a good insight into the confusion and anger caused by the political and religious developments, especially during the Calvinist republic.”<su>1</sup>

+[1] Judith Pollmann, _Catholic identity and the Revolt of the Netherlands, 1520-1635_ (Oxford 2011), 206.

 ## Literatuur